 - Update the value in the replacement value cell for the relevant category of Contents, Building, Plant or Equipment.

-Please note that if your Agency maintains more than one hundred (100) records per insurance class (i.e. 03-Assets/Property) a separate report in the form of an excel spreadsheet is the best method of updating such information.
+Please note that if your Agency maintains more than thirty (30) records per insurance class (i.e. 03-Assets/Property) a separate report in the form of an excel spreadsheet is the best method of updating such information.
 Please consult with SAicorp should this apply to your Agency.

 No. There is a separate SA Government Corporate Travel Policy in place to provide cover to Agency employees on authorised business trips.
 We do however use the Questionnaire to obtain the information we need to allocate premiums when the Corporate Travel Policy is renewed on 30 November each year.